s39674/Image2schematic/README.md

     **SITREP**: currently no progress on that have been achived, any ideas would be greatly appreciated!

-2. Using OpenCV, we need to understand the pin to pin traces, and assign each pin with it's corrosponding x and y coordinates.
+2. Using `OpenCV`, we need to understand the pin to pin traces, and assign each pin with it's corrosponding x and y coordinates.

     **SITREP**: very far into it, need to upload the files to github.

-3. Using OpenCV, we need the understand the text on the ICs that are on the board, and then pass that into skidl search function to get the pinout of that Integrated circuit, as well as the schematic symbol of that IC.
+3. Using `OpenCV` OR `tesseract`, we need the understand the text on the ICs that are on the board, and then pass that into skidl search function to get the pinout of that Integrated circuit, as well as the schematic symbol of that IC.

     **SITREP**: some what into it, we do know where there are ICs, as well as used skidl queries.